plantbreeding/BrAPI/Specification/MarkerProfiles/ScoresThroughPOST.md

 ### Scores through POST [POST /brapi/v1/allelematrix-search]

+**This call may support asynchronous processing.
+See the "Asynchronous Processing" section for more information**

 Use POST when parameter size is greater than 2K bytes.

 - If no format is specified, this call returns the data in JSON form.